bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 ### Samba version on the Seagate Central
-Although this is not strictly a pre-requisite of this kernel installation procedure, the original samba file sharing service on the Seagate Central will have imparied performance after the new kernel is installed.
+Although this is not strictly a pre-requisite of this kernel installation procedure, the original samba file sharing service on the Seagate Central will have slightly imparied performance after the new kernel is installed.
 We suggest installing an up to date and modern version of samba.

 See the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the samba service on the